usc-isi-i2/mowgli-in-the-jungle/README.md

 # mowgli-in-the-jungle framework
-The `mowgli-in-the-jungle` framework supports the development of solutions on the DARPA Machine commonsense development datasets within the Mowgli project.
+The `mowgli-in-the-jungle` framework facilitates the development of solutions on the DARPA Machine commonsense development datasets within the Mowgli project.

 Currently it supports the following datasets: `anli`, `hellaswag`, `physicaliqa`, and `socialiqa`.

 ### Data and structure

+* The data can be found in the folder `data`.
+This folder contains one file per dataset, with all entries for both the train and the dev partitions (no test data is provided for the DARPA datasets).
+Each dataset file is structured as a single Python object following the `classes.py` specification for a `Dataset`.
 * `classes.py` describes two classes: `Dataset` and `Entry`.
   * A `Dataset` has a name and three attributes for the data partitions: `train`, `dev`, and `test`.
 Each of these partition objects are lists of "entries".
   * An `Entry` is described with the following attributes: `split`, `id`, `question`, `answers`, `correct_answer`, and `metadata`.
   We use this structure to unify the different terminology used in different datasets.
 See below for a description of what is a `question` and an `answer` in each of the datasets.
-* The data can be found in the folder `data`.
-This folder contains one file per dataset, with all entries for both the train and the dev partitions.
-Namely, each file is structured as a single Python object following the `classes.py` specification for a `Dataset`.
-No test data is provided.

 ### Running a system